Your Profile Explained

 5. What do you do with my data?

-We believe your data is yours.
-We use your identity band to tailor your experience to you and score what you do at SPYSCAPE HQ.
-The scores are used to create your confidential profile and assign you a spy role.
-We also use anonymous aggregate data to continuously improve the challenges.
-We do not use these data for anything else.
+We believe your data belongs to you.
+Your identity band is used to personalize your experience and track your scores.
+These scores are used to create your confidential profile and assign your spy role.
+We also use anonymous, aggregated data to continuously enhance the challenges.
+Your data is not used for any other purpose.

 THE SCIENCE BEHIND THE PROFILES